 I adopted Emma in 2014, and she was bonded with Whoppy, Oso, Wilbur and Zoe in 2015.
-She admires Zoe, but did not have much use for the boys.
-She loves to communicate with a firm nip to both people and bunnies.
-With a large, off-center dewlap and unicorn ears, she has an appearance as unique as her personality.
+She admired Zoe, but did not have much use for the boys.
+She loved to communicate with a firm nip to both people and bunnies.
+With a large, off-center dewlap and unicorn ears, she had an appearance as unique as her personality.
 Emma passed away June 23, 2022 from old age.
 She was approximately 9.5 years-old.

 I adopted Joey in December 2017, after my husband and I fostered him for the previous 6 months.
 He has a great deal of energy and tries to run it off as much as possible.
 He's very fond of digging and rearranging sheets and towels.
 His mortal enemies are cardboard and any barriers put in place to keep him away from trouble.
 He was named after baby Kangaroos for a good reason.
 Currently, he is bonded with Zoe.

 Diamond had arrived at the shelter in 2013.
 He had a spinal compression, which prevented him from using his back legs.
 I was his main caretaker for many years and made sure his quality of life was very good.
 He loved people.
 He lived with several other bunny friends whom he adored, and he got a lot of attention.
 In 2018, I decided to formally adopt him after the last of his companions passed away.
 A few months later he passed away from pneumonia.
 He was about 6-years-old at the time.